How to Participate

 Getting Started

 Some solar installers or project developers may offer to buy SRECs as part of the project financing, thereby reducing the amount of up-front capital needed to finance the project.
 All residential and commercial customers considering financing options for a solar installation should ask their installer about the value of SRECs and who will have the rights to claim them once the project is completed.
+You might find this Consumer Reports article from June 2016 to be helpful as you begin your research.

 Your installer will guide you through the process, which is broken down into six steps: